 In January 2011, peaceful protesters in Syria took to the streets, demanding basic human rights and dignity.
 They were met with a fierce crackdown by the Syrian government.
 That violence has since spiraled into a brutal civil war, devastating the country.
 Hundreds of thousands of Syrians have been killed in the conflict, and millions have been displaced.
 Health professionals and other civilians have been relentlessly and unlawfully targeted, and international laws and treaties blatantly disregarded.
 Despite multiple peace talks and numerous United Nations Security Council resolutions, the fighting and suffering continue unabated.

 PHR has documented attacks on health care facilities and the killing of medical personnel since the start of the conflict as part of an effort to call attention to these crimes and secure evidence to hold perpetrators accountable.
-Our online, interactive map of Syria provides location information and details on attacks which PHR was about to independently corroborate – 90 percent of which have been committed by the Syrian government and its Russian allies.
+Our online, interactive map of Syria provides location information and details on attacks which PHR was able to independently corroborate – 90 percent of which have been committed by the Syrian government and its Russian allies.

 The map also provides comprehensive quantitative and qualitative data, including photographs and videos from inside Syria.
 Because PHR can only independently verify the authenticity of a small percentage of the total number of attacks reported, our numbers are expected to be lower than the actual amount of attacks taking place on a daily basis.
 Our visual mapping of the scale and frequency of attacks on health care serves as a daily reminder of the importance of seeking justice and accountability.